-Newly Reported Child Protection, Spouse/Cohabitant Battering and Sexual Violence Cases
+Newly Registered Child Protection, Newly Reported Spouse/Cohabitant Battering and Sexual Violence Cases

 The statistics on cases involving child protection, spouse / cohabitant battering and sexual violence cases in the territories are captured by the Child Protection Registry (CPR) and the Central Information System on Spouse / Cohabitant Battering Cases and Sexual Violence Cases (CISSCBSV) managed by Social Welfare Department respectively.
-SWD will upload the collected statistical data onto this web page on quarterly or yearly basis for public’s information.
-The number of newly reported child protection, spouse / cohabitant battering and sexual violence cases during a specific period is tabulated respectively below :
+SWD will upload the collected accumulative statistical data onto this web page on quarterly or yearly basis.
+The number of newly registered child protection, newly reported spouse / cohabitant battering and sexual violence cases during a specific period is tabulated respectively below :

 Annual Statistics in Past Years